ndestates/vscode-grok4/grok-integration/README.md

 5. **Test your connection** if you experience issues

 ### 🆕 Workspace Analysis Tips (v1.7.1)
+6. **⚠️ Check token limits first**: Use "Show Token Count" before workspace export
-6. **Start small**: Use "Select Workspace Files" before trying full workspace export
+7. **Start small**: Use "Select Workspace Files" before trying full workspace export
-7. **Be specific with questions**: Instead of "analyze this", try "find performance bottlenecks in these API endpoints"
+8. **Be specific with questions**: Instead of "analyze this", try "find performance bottlenecks in these API endpoints"
-8. **Group related files**: Select files that work together (e.g., controller + model + view)
+9. **Group related files**: Select files that work together (e.g., controller + model + view)
-9. **Watch token limits**: Large workspaces may hit token limits - select key files instead
+10. **⚠️ Watch token limits**: Large workspaces may hit token limits - select key files instead
+11. **Increase max tokens if needed**: Go to Settings → "Grok Integration" → "Max Tokens"
-10. **Use for code reviews**: Perfect for reviewing feature branches with multiple changed files
+12. **Use for code reviews**: Perfect for reviewing feature branches with multiple changed files

 ### 🆕 Caching Best Practices (v1.7.1)
-11. **Recognize cache hits**: Look for "📦 Using cached response" to see when caching helps
+13. **Recognize cache hits**: Look for "📦 Using cached response" to see when caching helps
-12. **Strategic cache clearing**: Clear cache after major code changes for accurate analysis
+14. **Strategic cache clearing**: Clear cache after major code changes for accurate analysis
-13. **Tune TTL for your workflow**: Short TTL (5-10 min) for active development, longer (60+ min) for stable code
+15. **Tune TTL for your workflow**: Short TTL (5-10 min) for active development, longer (60+ min) for stable code
-14. **Monitor cache stats**: Use "Show Cache Statistics" to optimize cache size for your usage patterns
+16. **Monitor cache stats**: Use "Show Cache Statistics" to optimize cache size for your usage patterns
-15. **Combine with workspace features**: Cache works great with workspace export for repeated project analysis
+17. **Combine with workspace features**: Cache works great with workspace export for repeated project analysis

 ### 🎯 Specific Use Cases